ThomasMoritz/exportlightroomfaces/README.md

 # Export Adobe Lightroom Faces

-This script exports tagged faces from the Adobe Lightroom SQLlite Database.
+This script exports tagged faces from the Adobe Lightroom CC SQLlite Database.
 Just give the script a name you entered in Lightroom and you get JPGs just with the faces and not the whole image.

 ### 1. Install dependencies